nicfel/CoupledMCMC/README.md

 ## How to set up your BEAST2 analysis to run with coupled MCMC/parallel tempering

+### By using the conversion BEAUti

+If you want to run a Standard analysis (i.e. an analysis using the Standard template for MCMC analyses), you can choose the CoupledMCMC template instead under the `File => Templates => CoupledMCMC` menu.
+Then you can set up the analysis as you would a Standard analysis, except the MCMC tab is replaced by the CoupledMCMC tab.

+If you want to run another analysis than a Standard one, you still can use CoupledMCMC per below.

 ### By using the conversion app

 After you installed the `CoupledMCMC` package (version 0.1.5 or better), the `MCMC2CoupledMCMC` app becomes available in the app launcher.